 鈥淚 began the program thinking I would focus on cinematography and video work,鈥 said Lee. 鈥淣ow that I am about to graduate, I am leaving with a focus on sound design and scriptwriting.
 It鈥檚 a complete flip in direction and I figured it out through the experiences I have been able to have in the program.鈥

-The work of Georgia Southern鈥檚 MMFP students and faculty has already caught the eye of BEA members even before the conference began.
+The work of Georgia Southern鈥檚 MMFP students and faculty caught the eye of BEA members even before the conference began.
 Recently, Dominic Thomas earned an award of excellence in narrative audio from the BEA for the podcast episode 鈥淭hrough the Storm.鈥 Bae Allen garnered a BEA award of excellence for short-form documentary for 鈥淎rmadillo Olympics.鈥 Joshua Johnson, Bud Poulos, Ethan Bridger and Chandler Crosby鈥檚 work on a texting and driving prevention campaign with the Bulloch County Fire Department came in second place in the BEA spots category.
 Hashiguchi earned best of competition in the faculty documentary category.

 The post Three multimedia film production students head to Las Vegas for annual Broadcast Education Association conference first appeared on 快猫app短视.